 The chalky-green to pale yellowish-green colors add a subtle charm to your indoor garden.
 As time passes, they might cluster into a dense grouping, presenting a lovely, evolving texture.

-You don't need to worry about them outgrowing their welcome, as they typically reach a cute size of just about 1 inch in diameter.
+You don't need to worry about them outgrowing their welcome, as they normally reach a cute size of just about 1 inch in diameter.

 20. Plover Eggs (Adromischus Cooperi)

-Standing no taller than 5 inches, even when fully grown, it's perfect for cozy corners of your home needing a touch of whimsy.
+Standing no taller than 5 inches at full maturity, Adromischus Cooperi is the perfect size for small corners of your home that need a subtle yet charming touch of nature.

 21. Woolly Senecio (Senecio Haworthii)

-Imagine having a little woolly friend that never outgrows its welcome in your home!
+Imagine having a little woolly friend that never outgrows its welcome in your home.
+The cylindrical, velvety leaves are densely packed along the stems, creating a distinctive, soft look that’s as tactile as it is visually appealing.

 Try and Get Creative with These Charming Little Succulents!